lil-rose/kairosdb-cluster-test/README.md

-# kairosdb-cluster-test
+# KairosDB cluster deployment and tests

-KairosDB cluster infrastructure test using Docker
+KairosDB cluster infrastructure deployment and connection tests using Docker containers.